soobinrho/dotfiles-personal/README.md

 # Overview

-These are the dotfiles I use, including
-`.vimrc` and `.bashrc`.
+These are the configuration dotfiles that I use, including `.vimrc` and `.bashrc`.
 You can find them here:

     .